Tips for Visiting the Uffizi Museum, Florence, Italy

 Over the years the Medici family gradually added artwork to the building right up until their dynasty ended in the 18th century.
 At this time, in 1737, the palace and artwork were left to the city of Florence by the last Medici heir, Anna Maria Luisa.
 In 1769 the gallery was finally opened to the public.

 Another thing to seriously consider when planning a visit to the Uffizi is that you will likely need to purchase or reserve your tickets ahead of time if you want to avoid the long lines.
-Unless you are visiting in the off season you do not want to risk losing valuable time waiting in a line.
+Unless you are visiting in the off-season you do not want to risk losing valuable time waiting in a line.

-The best method, and the one that we used when visiting the Uffizi, was to call the Uffizi reservation office directly to reserve a day and time (011-39-055-294-883).
+You can purchase your tickets online or you can call the Uffizi reservation office directly to reserve a day and time (011-39-055-294-883).
 We did this a few months prior to our visit.
 You do not have to prepay using this method and they will not ask you for any credit card information.
 You will have to pick a day and an entry time slot, which is every 15 minutes between the opening and closing time.
 If the time slot is available they will give you a six-digit confirmation number, which you will bring with you to the ticket office on the day of your visit.
 Be sure to arrive at least 10 minutes prior to your entry time.

 Botticelli's Birth of Venus